 Castle Rock Activities In The Colorado High Country

-The one activity that everyone identifies with the Colorado lifestyle is skiing and there is plenty of it near The Meadows.
+The one activity that everyone identifies with the Colorado lifestyle and Castle Rock recreation is skiing and there is plenty of it near The Meadows.
 The dry, fluffy snow found in the nearby Rockies has made the state a famous destination for skiers and snowboarders.
 There are dozens of ski resorts in Colorado, but locals often buy one of two season passes.
 You can get the Colorado Pass for access to Vail, Beaver Creek, Breckenridge, Keystone and A-Basin.
 The Rocky Mountain Super Pass puts you on Copper Mountain, Winter Park, and Steamboat Springs.
 You can also enjoy Colorado lifestyle activities such as snowshoeing, cross-country skiing, dog sledding, and ice fishing!

 It wouldn’t be the Colorado lifestyle without the mountains.
 The mountain provide year round Castle Rock recreation offering cool summertime temperatures that are perfect for fishing, hiking, biking, and rock climbing.
 And in the fall, the vibrant colors of Aspen foliage are a stunning sight, perfect for an afternoon drive.

 The Colorado lifestyle activity that so many people love in Castle Rock is golf.
 At an altitude of over 6,000 feet, Castle Rock golf courses offer thinner air and longer drives off the tee box.
 An effect nearly as breathtaking as our mountain vistas.
 Try high-altitude golf at any of our several courses, including Red Hawk Ridge, the Town of Castle Rock-owned course neighboring The Meadows, Plum Creek Golf Club and The Ridge at Castle Pines North all located in Douglas County.